Daily Photo Aging Project - 17 YEARS Worth ( photo-a-day ):

 FAQ:

-Problems with the current version (and future plans):
+Problems with the current version of "Time of my Life" (and future plans):

 Strange, Mysterious and Unsavory Comments:

-There are several catagories of these types of comments which have appeared on youtube.
-I created a composite comment to represent each catagory and have listed them here with my reply.
+There are several categories of these types of comments which have appeared on youtube.
+I created a composite comment to represent each category and have listed them here with my reply.

 Links: